-The establishment of a tunnel between the endpoint and the ASA triggers posture validation.
+The establishment of a tunnel between the endpoint and the adaptive security appliance triggers posture validation.

-You can configure the ASA to pass the IP address of the client to an optional audit server if the client does not respond to a posture validation request.
+You can configure the adaptive security appliance to pass the IP address of the client to an optional audit server if the client does not respond to a posture validation request.
 The audit server, such as a Trend server, uses the host IP address to challenge the host directly to assess its health.
 For example, it may challenge the host to determine whether its virus checking software is active and up-to-date.
 After the audit server completes its interaction with the remote host, it passes a token to the posture validation server, indicating the health of the remote host.

-Following successful posture validation or the reception of a token indicating the remote host is healthy, the posture validation server sends a network access policy to the ASA for application to the traffic on the tunnel.
+Following successful posture validation or the reception of a token indicating the remote host is healthy, the posture validation server sends a network access policy to the adaptive security appliance for application to the traffic on the tunnel.

-In a NAC Framework configuration involving the ASA, only a Cisco Trust Agent running on the client can fulfill the role of posture agent, and only a Cisco Access Control Server (ACS) can fulfill the role of posture validation server.
+In a NAC Framework configuration involving the adaptive security appliance, only a Cisco Trust Agent running on the client can fulfill the role of posture agent, and only a Cisco Access Control Server (ACS) can fulfill the role of posture validation server.
 The ACS uses dynamic ACLs to determine the access policy for each client.